fj222wh/Order_System_L3/docs/reflection.md

 Only in one class I struggled with the file-length.
 In the `StoreController` in the front end, the class which acts as an orchestrator between the class that retrieves and sends data and the UI.
 I thought it was difficult to know how to divide the class into smaller parts to keep it shorter since a lot of the code is used to create HTML-elements and set their attributes.
 If I would have used web components instead this issue would have been solved and the files would have been more modular, flexible and shorter but due to time I couldn't refactor and redo the UI.

 ## Chapter 6
-Classes have been used to
+Classes have been used to organise objects

 Both in the front end and backend.
 I've tried to write it as OOP as I could.